Venturing Into HKG / CHN Market - My Experience

 Total Return ( including dividend) : ( +2.51% )

-Although Hong Kong economy been affected by recent political turmoil and protest , but we have seen the HSI actually holding quite well with index just slightly below the mean level.
-Main reason could be many of the 50 companies that comprise the benchmark HSI (like HSBC/AIA / Tencent /CNOOC/ Geely Auto /Ping An/MengNiu etc) derive most of their revenues and profit from countries outside Hong Kong.
+Although the Hong Kong economy been affected by recent political turmoil and protest, but we have seen the HSI actually holding quite well with the index just slightly below the mean level.
+The main reason could be many of the 50 companies that comprise the benchmark HSI (like HSBC/AIA / Tencent /CNOOC/ Geely Auto /Ping An/Mengniu etc) derive most of their revenues and profit from countries outside Hong Kong.

-Hong Kong market also boosted by recent multi billions IPO of Budweiser Brew Co.
+Hong Kong market also boosted by recent multi-billion IPO of Budweiser Brew Co.
 APAC ( raised about $5 Bil ) in September and of course the world largest IPO in 2019 of close to $11.2 Bil from Alibaba’s secondary listing in HKEX.

-Due to prolong trade war since 2018, as below report highlighted, there is no winners in this US-initiated trade war, both end ( elephants ) also suffered from economy downtrend and productivity lost due to protectionisms.
+Due to prolonged trade war since 2018, as below report highlighted, there are no winners in this US-initiated trade war, both end ( elephants ) also suffered from economy downtrend and productivity lost due to protectionisms.